WillKoehrsen/eecs-391/Programming/readme.md

 Contains a command line parser and file parser for interacting with the eight puzzle through the command line or through a series of commands in a text file.

+**images/**

+Contains R graphs used in the report.

+**tests/**

+Contains text files used to send sequences of commands to the eight puzzle from the command line.

+**report.ipynb**

+Original Jupyter Notebook of report.

 ## Command line arguments